Services for you

 The only exception is adultery, a centuries-old legal term that refers specifically to heterosexual sex and is therefore not accepted as grounds for dissolving a civil partnership or same-sex marriage.

 Everyone’s situation is different and the costs involved will depend on your particular circumstances.
-At Gaby Hardwicke it is our policy to discuss the various options and likely costs with each of our clients at the very outset, without obligation.
+At Gaby Hardwicke it is our policy to discuss the various options and likely costs with each of our clients at the very outset.
 If you do instruct us, we will endeavour to keep the costs of your matter as transparent as possible and keep you informed of any likely changes to our original estimate, which means you remain in control of the process throughout.
-Find out more about costs and your no obligation First Consultation.
+Find out more about costs and your First Consultation.

 Our policy is to explore all possible avenues when dealing with divorce and relationship breakdown.
 Dispute resolution (DR) is an amicable alternative that can replace expensive, often hostile court proceedings with open, honest discussion, negotiation and agreement.